GitRamps123/DubaiGuideAI/README.md

+# DubaiGuideAI - Telegram Bot

-# Dubai Guide AI - Telegram Bot
+This is a smart multilingual Dubai Tourism AI Assistant powered by OpenAI GPT-4o and Telegram Bot API.

-A multilingual AI-powered Telegram bot to help tourists with Dubai attractions, hotels, food, events, visa info and more.
+## Features
+- Answers Dubai tourist questions
+- Provides suggestions on hotels, food, events, and attractions
+- Uses OpenAI GPT-4o for smarter answers
+- Can be deployed on Railway or Render easily

-## Deployment (Railway)
+## Setup

-1. Upload this repo to GitHub.
+1. Clone the repo or upload the files to Railway or Render
-2. Connect GitHub repo to Railway.
-3. Add Environment Variables:
+2. Add the following ENV variables:
    - TELEGRAM_BOT_TOKEN
    - OPENAI_API_KEY
-4. Railway will auto-deploy and run the bot 24/7.
+3. Deploy and run the bot!

-## Features
-- Multilingual (English, Arabic, Hindi, Urdu, Russian, Chinese, German, French)
-- Fully AI-powered responses
-- No buttons → natural conversational flow

-## Start Command
+## License
-worker: python dubai_guide_ai_bot.py
+MIT License